 Essential Catfish Rigs – The Top Catfish Rigs

-These are “go to” rigs that every catfish angler should know.
+These are “go-to” rigs that every catfish angler should know.

 These catfish rigs will not only help you get your catfish baits in the target locations or “strike zones” but will also help in other areas as well.

 Slip Sinker Rig: The “Must Know” Catfish Rig – The essential catfish rig for all species of catfish.
 If you’re only going to learn one rigging then this is it.
-It’s versatile, can be used for a species of cats and with just about every catfishing technique.
+It’s versatile, can be used for a species of cats, and with just about every catfishing technique.
 This is without a doubt the most widely used setup for hardcore catters.

 Santee Rig Or Santee Cooper Rig – The essential catfish rig for blue catfish but also good for others as well.
-This is a slight twist on the slip sinker or “carolina rig” that often produces more fish.
+This is a slight twist on the slip sinker or “Carolina rig” that often produces more fish.
 This is great for fishing on anchor as well as drift fishing for catfish.

 Secret Catfish Rig – The most effective channel catfish rig ever if you’re after numbers of channel catfish.
 This is the rig I use almost 100% of the time for fast paced channel catfish action with prepared baits and it outfishes all others by as much as 500%.
-There’s some great tips for catching big numbers of channel cats here.
+There are some great tips for catching big numbers of channel cats here.

 Slip Bobber Rig – Great for channel catfish and occasionally blues and flatheads also!
 If you’re not going to use the secret catfish rig for channel catfish then the slip bobber is second best.
 Just make sure you use the floats we suggest because they’re cheaper then all others perform better than all of the more expensive options.

-Three Way Rig – A versatile catfish rig for all species of catfish and can be fished with a traditional setup using a three-way swivel or a modified three way rig as well.
+Three Way Rig – A versatile catfish rig for all species of catfish and can be fished with a traditional setup using a three-way swivel or a modified three-way rig as well.